Dz803/Inverted-Pendulum-on-a-cart/README.md

  -- 5. Switching Controllers/Settings:  To try a different controller or modify the settings (e.g., enable/disable disturbances or noise), click the "End" button to stop the current simulation.
  ----- Then, adjust your desired settings and press "Start" again to begin a new simulation.

+ --6.
+For the Arduino code, once the MCU and encoder are correctly connected to the motors, upload the code to the Arduino board.
+The cart should be expected to start stablizing the pole after receiving a small disturbance.